 Simulated: Place the device into or out of Simulation Mode.
 In this mode, the driver does not attempt to communicate with the physical device, but the server continues to return valid OPC data.
 Simulated stops physical communications with the device, but allows OPC data to be returned to the OPC client as valid data.
 While in Simulation Mode, the server treats all device data as reflective: whatever is written to the simulated device is read back and each OPC item is treated individually.
 The data is not saved if the server removes the item (such as when the server is reinitialized).
 The default is No.

-🛡 Notes:
+Notes:

-- 1. This System tag (\Simulated) is read only and cannot be written to for runtime protection.
-The System tag allows this property to be monitored from the client. - 2.
-When a device is simulated, updates may not appear faster than one (1) second client.
+- 1. Updates are not applied until clients disconnect and reconnect. - 2.
+The System tag (\Simulated) is read only and cannot be written to for runtime protection.
+The System tag allows this property to be monitored from the client.